 The architecture is stunning, there really are some beautiful shrines and temples here with many founded over 1000 years ago.

 This is at Kofuku-ji, another of the seven great temples of Nara.
 It was established in 669 by Kagami-no-Ōkimi wife of Fujiwara no Kamtarito to pray for her husbands recovery from illness and was moved to its current location in 710.

-So that’s my 10 reasons why I love Nara.
-If you were toying with the idea of a visit I hope this has helped make up your mind to go.
+If you were toying with the idea of a visit to Nara I hope our top 10 reasons to visit has helped you decide to go.
 If you’ve been to Nara already what did you like best about it?